rokabytedev/noejicom/noeji_tos/noeji_app_tos/privacy_policy.md

 *   **Passcode Security:** As stated in our Terms of Service, you are responsible for your passcode.
 It is not stored by us in a recoverable format.
 *   **Your Role in Security:** In addition to the security measures we implement, the security of your information also depends on you.
 You are responsible for keeping your account credentials (including your social login details and any app-specific passcode) confidential and for using secure practices when accessing the Service.
 *   **Limitations:** Despite our efforts, no security measures are perfect or impenetrable.
 We cannot guarantee the absolute security of your information.
 Any transmission of information is at your own risk.
+*   **Data Breach Notification:** In the event of a data breach that is likely to result in a real risk of harm to individuals, we will investigate the matter and notify the affected individuals and relevant authorities as required by applicable law.

 ## 5. Data Retention